UNIV Courses

 Courses with the UNIV designation are geared toward undergraduates, advance an Undergraduate Education or university purpose (e.g., progression, retention, graduation), and do not duplicate courses taught in individual academic departments or schools.
 A UNIV course must include:

-- A unit devoted to educating students on academic integrity principles
+• A unit devoted to including course content that educates students on academic integrity principles

 A UNIV course is not generally designed to meet major requirements but can be designed to include the following: